nickzoic/nick.zoic.org/art/spreadsheets/index.md

 languages combined.

-It's hard to deny the convenience of using a spreadsheet to manipulate tabular data, as opposed to editin whatever kind of markup.
+It's hard to deny the convenience of using a spreadsheet to manipulate tabular data, as opposed to editing whatever kind of markup.
 Standard unix tools like [sort](http://www.man7.org/linux/man-pages/man1/sort.1.html) and [awk](https://en.wikipedia.org/wiki/AWK) are powerful but [not easy for beginners](https://likegeeks.com/awk-command/) especially those